 What is [the career path/corporate training/the sense of community] like in this company?

 This is the formula most people are used to seeing.
 You might think that open questions are a bit limited in terms of interacting and revealing helpful information about yourself.
-Mostly, you are seeking to know more about your (hopefully) future place of employment.
-At the same time, you are also sending a message about what matters to you with the type of questions that you are asking.
+Mostly, you're seeking to know more about your (hopefully) future place of employment.
+At the same time, you're also sending a message about what matters to you with the type of questions that you're asking.
 Certain companies are famed, for example, for the bonding and networking opportunities that they offer.
-Asking about those provides your interviewer an opportunity to speak in positive terms, generating a nice vibe in the room.
+Asking about those provides your interviewer an opportunity to speak in positive terms, generating a positive vibe in the room.

 Also, never forget that your interviewer’s answer is usually followed by the following: